What is a Functional Approach?

 - It promotes the smooth and transparent flow of operations and information within the organization.

 - It treats processes as valuable assets and focuses on continual improvement of process execution and process outcomes.

-- It contributes to lower costs and shorter cycle times, through continual improvement and the effective use of resources.
+- It contributes to lower costs and shorter cycle times through continual improvement and the effective use of resources.

 The Role of BPMN in a Process Approach:

-Finally, BPMN is executable, meaning that defined business processes can be executed on process engines, enabling the automation organizational processes.
+Finally, BPMN is executable, meaning that defined business processes can be executed on process engines, enabling the automation of organizational processes.